🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 Colors: Black (JN/JL), Grey (JQ), Silver (JX), Olive Green (JT), Anise Yellow (TC/TD), Deep Blue (TJ), Carmine Red (TK), Luxor Beige (TL), Sea Blue (TE), Moccasin (Baseball Leather, JS)

-Particularly legendary: The baseball seam in moccasin brown – now cult.
+Especially legendary: The baseball seam in mocha brown – now a cult classic.

 Mk2 (8J, 2006–2014)